 After the information phase, the citizens' jury participants deliberated among themselves.
 In smaller working groups, everyone could contribute their perspectives.
 They discussed what everyone values and formulated a series of recommendations at the end of the deliberations.
-By June 2023 at the latest, a broad-based final report with reform proposals should be on the table.

 As a thank you for their commitment, all jury participants received an honorarium of 325 euros.
 For citizens who live further than 100 km from Brussels, the costs for hotel accommodation were covered.